7 Easy And Inexpensive Ways To Keep Kids Entertained

 Crafting can be as cheap or expensive as you like.
 Your kids are likely to have just as much fun turning trash into artwork as they are using expensive equipment to make a masterpiece.
 So, save up your old cardboard, plastic bottles and magazines and let your kids give them a new lease of life.

 Kids love camping.
 They enjoy being outdoors exploring all the wonders of nature and having a great time with their family and camping can be pretty cheap.
 Of course, if you don’t have all the equipment already, you will need to invest in a tent, walking boots, etc., but once you have them, you will always be able to pick up and head off with very few expenses beyond the cost of gas and camp food.
+We love some of the options that Uviloon mentions in their post about the 9 best play tents for indoor and outdoor use.

 Play Board Games